-Which Put Contract Should You Sell For the Best Income Potential?
+Which Put Contract Should You Sell For The Best Income Potential?

 The process is fairly simple.
 We start by selling a put option contract for a stock that we would like to own.
-This contract obligates us to buy 100 shares of the stock if the stock closes below a certain price, called the strike price, on the date when the put contract expires.
+This contract obligates us to buy 100 shares if the stock closes below a certain price, called the strike price, on the date when the put contract expires.

 From our perspective, this can be a win-win situation.
 You either create income in your account with no obligation or are obligated to buy a stock you already want to own.
 But even with this simple strategy, there are still some details that must be nailed down.
-After all, we want to make sure we are generating the maximum amount of income with the least amount of risk.
+After all, we want to ensure we are generating the maximum income with the least amount of risk.

 One of the biggest questions for traders who use this strategy is: Which put contract is best to sell?
 More specifically, traders need to select the contract with the right strike price for their particular situation.

 In the Money or Out of the Money?

 When evaluating put contracts to sell for income, we can break the available choices into two primary categories:

 - In-the-money put contracts have a strike price above the current stock price.
 They are considered “in the money” because the puts will be “exercised,” and we will be obligated to buy shares if the stock remains at this level through expiration.